20 March 2023

 Introduction

-Thrasio, a US-based unicorn, has created a lot of buzz because of its unique operations of funding selective online brands.
-Thrasio follows an acquisition entrepreneurship template, by surfing the Amazon third-party ecosystem.
-The company acquires Amazon sellers’ businesses and scales them up.
+Thrasio, a US-based unicorn, has created a lot of buzz in the startup ecosystem because of its unique operations of buying and scaling up select online brands.
+Thrasio follows an acquisition-entrepreneurship template, by surfing Amazon’s third-party ecosystem.
+The company focuses on acquiring Amazon sellers’ businesses and scaling them up, earning $100 million in profit last year.
+In the startup ecosystem Thrasio’s success is now known as the Thrasio Model.

-What is the Model?
+What is the model?

-In the words of Thrasio itself “We don’t optimize, we mastermind”.
+In the words of Thrasio itself “We don’t optimize, we mastermind ”.
 Informed by billions of rows of data sourced from hundreds of APIs every day, Thrasio’s teams make the best possible decisions to maximize sales of every product they own and purchase

 Even though Thrasio runs the ecommerce business full-time, the previous owner still benefits long-term as they continue to get a percentage of future revenues.
 Thrasio’s acquisition platform is a win-win for every party involved, as there is a continuous revenue stream for both Thrasio and the previous business owner.